SolemmaLLC/ClimateStudioDocs/docs/point-in-timeIlluminance.rst

 Under settings, the following parameters can be specified.
 For most simulations, these parameters can be left untouched.

 **Sample rays per sensor per pass:** Number of rays emitted for each sensor at each pass.
-Increasing this number may reduce the number of passes required before a simulation converges but also increase the time required by each pass.
+Increasing this number may reduce the number of passes required before a simulation converges but also increase the time required for each pass.

 **Maximum number of passes:** While the simulation can be stopped by the users at any moment by using the stop button, this parameters provides a hard stop for a simulation run.